Btsan/generate_tictactoe/README.md

 ###

-Generates all 5478 legal game states for tic-tac-toe.
+Recursively generates all 5478 legal game states for tic-tac-toe.

 e.g. let X be 1 and O be 0